The Whipping Cult

 We have been able to piece together some leads on what happened to Marie Doyle and The Whipping Cult after they dropped out of the news cycle.
 For example, a “Curtis Lennander” with an age that matches up with our murderer married again in 1977.
 We have also found records of LeRoy and Thomas’s hopefully happier lives with an adoptive family.

-We would like to know more about this story.
+I would like to know more about this story.

 If you have more information about survivors of The Whipping Cult, from grown children to harassed neighbors, please reach out to syranwarner@gmail.com